 Continuing.
 There is a continuing need for the advice and recommendations provided by the Committee.

-Unless renewed by appropriate action, the charter for SACHRP will be terminated two years from the date it is filed.
+Unless renewed by appropriate action, SACHRP will be terminated two years from the date this charter is filed.

 MEMBERSHIP AND DESIGNATION

 The Committee shall consist of eleven (11) voting public members, including the Chair, who shall be appointed by the Secretary or designee.
 The members shall be selected from among individuals possessing demonstrated experience and expertise in any of the several disciplines and fields pertinent to human subjects protection and/or clinical research.
 All public members of this Committee are classified as special Government employees (SGEs) and are subject to government ethics rules.